sjmf/ng2-stompjs-demo/README.md

 a STOMPService which subscribes to messages, and an example 'raw data' component which uses the Observable type to data-bind messages to the DOM.

+For a newer demo using MQTT instead of STOMP, see [https://github.com/sjmf/ng2-mqtt-demo](https://github.com/sjmf/ng2-mqtt-demo)

 ## Quick Start